Roy Greenslade: Irish republicanism

 During the late 1980s, when he was managing news editor of The Sunday Times, Greenslade secretly wrote for An Phoblacht, a newspaper published by Sinn Féin.
 His pseudonym was George King.
 Greenslade wrote in a 2021 British Journalism Review article that it was revealed by Nick Davies, a Guardian colleague, with his consent.
 When Greenslade reviewed Davies's book on his blog in 2008, he did not deny his contributions to An Phoblacht.
 On the 30th anniversary of the H Block prison hunger strikes, Greenslade gave a speech at a Sinn Féin conference in London and An Phoblacht published his article on the subject.

-Greenslade has had a house in County Donegal for many years, and a close personal friend is Pat Doherty, who from 1988 until 2009 was vice president of Sinn Féin, and who has been publicly named as a former member of the IRA Army Council.
+Greenslade has had a house in County Donegal for many years, and a close personal friend is Pat Doherty, who from 1988 until 2009 was vice-president of Sinn Féin, and who has been publicly named as a former member of the IRA Army Council.
 He also stood surety in 2013 for IRA member John Downey, one of the suspects in the 1982 bombing of Hyde Park which killed four soldiers.
 As part of the terms of the Good Friday agreement he was not required to stand trial, Greenslade wrote.

 The Spectator magazine in February 2000 published an article by Stephen Glover which alleged Greenslade was part of a "Republican cell" at The Guardian and that "there is no doubting his Republican sympathies."
 Then editor Alan Rusbridger denied Glover's claims of the paper having a "Republican cell" at the time and decades later when Greenslade's views became clear.
-His undeclared allegiances were sufficiently well known for Private Eye over many years to use the nickname "Roy of the Provos" when mentioning the journalist - an echo of Roy of the Rovers, the footballer hero of a long-running strip in British comics.
+Greenslade's undeclared allegiances were sufficiently well known for Private Eye over many years to use the nickname "Roy of the Provos" when mentioning the journalist - an echo of Roy of the Rovers, the footballer hero of a long-running strip in British comics.